Barcelona (Freddie Mercury and Montserrat Caballé song): History

 Mercury had been a long-time fan of opera, and especially Montserrat Caballé.
 In 1986, he mentioned on Spanish television that he would like to meet her, and they met for the first time in Barcelona in February 1987.
 Later, when the city had been chosen for the 1992 Summer Olympics, Caballé, a native of the city, was asked to help produce a song for the games.
 She asked Mercury to collaborate.
-Caballé became enthusiastic about the project and instead of recording a single, she proposed to make an album, on which Mercury agreed.
+Caballé became enthusiastic about the project and instead of recording a single, she proposed to make an album, to which Mercury agreed.
 "Barcelona", their proposed opening song, had to be completed by 1988 in time to be entered as a candidate for the 1992 Olympic theme.
 The selection was scheduled for 1988, four years before the Games.
 The recording was complicated by Caballé's tight schedule; to save time, Mercury recorded the song, singing Caballé's part in falsetto.
 He would then send a tape to Caballé to prepare her for the joint studio sessions.